hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

 * Database
   * ImageNet: http://www.image-net.org
     * Here, you can download images in different format
+* Standford CNN for visual Recognition lectures: http://cs231n.stanford.edu/syllabus.html
+  * I think, once you started to learn deep learning, you will really feel it's so deep to learn....

 * Here is a bunch of libraries, tutorials you can try: https://www.analyticsvidhya.com/blog/2016/08/deep-learning-path/